MiriJ15/ai-healthcare/README.md

 The `steps.csv` file contains step count data, providing information about users' physical activity throughout the day.
 Steps are aggregated by parts of the day as well as hourly.

 #### Variables

-Below is a detailed description of each variable in the `steps.csv` dataset:

 | **Variable**        | **Description** |
 |---------------------|-----------------|